-Discussion Board Questions and Participation: This is similar to the DB Exercises, but it is of slightly easier load and difficulty of the questions.
-They will be worth 1.2% of your final grade in each week they are due.
+Discussion Board Questions and Participation: This is similar to the DB Exercises, but it is of lighter load and lesser difficulty of the questions.
+Discussion Board Questions Participation are worth 1.2% of your final grade each week.
 The duration is the same as that of the exercises.
-You have a whole week to respond and engage (Tuesday to Monday).
+You have a whole week to respond and engage (Tuesday to Friday midnight first posts are due and Friday to Monday midnight other posts and responses are due).
+Once the week elapses, you will have no opportunity to engage in that week and your participation score will be 0%.